SECTION 1. Chapter 18B of the General Laws is hereby amended by striking section 6A.

 Section 2. (a) There shall be an office of foster care review, which shall be independent of any supervision or control by any executive agency.
 The FCRO shall be established as an independent state agency, overseen and supported by the board.

-(1) The FCRO shall designate local panels of trained citizen volunteers to conduct foster care case reviews for every child in foster care placement at least every six months while in placement.
+(1) The FCRO shall designate local panels of trained citizen reviewers to conduct foster care case reviews for every child in foster care placement at least every six months while in placement.

 (2) The FCRO shall create and implement the following:

-I. Policies and procedures regarding the duties of FCRO staff including the scheduling and conduct of case reviews, advanced notice to parties to the case, development of individual case review reports including findings and recommendations, dissemination of individual case review reports to the parties, and follow-up of individual cases in accordance with FCRO policies and procedures;
+(i) Policies and procedures regarding the duties of FCRO staff including the scheduling and conduct of case reviews, advanced notice to parties to the case, development of individual case review reports including findings and recommendations, dissemination of individual case review reports to the parties, and follow-up of individual cases;

-ii.
-Guidelines regarding citizen volunteer qualifications and recruitment;
+(ii) Guidelines regarding citizen reviewer qualifications and recruitment;

-iii.
-Training programs for citizen volunteers which shall include an initial training program and periodic in-service training programs;
+(iii) Training programs for citizen reviewers which shall include an initial training program and periodic in-service training programs;

 (3) The FCRO shall provide periodic and annual aggregate reports to the legislature, governor, secretary, the department, the chief justices of the juvenile and the probate and family courts and the public.